 - Being of the same mind toward one another (Romans 12:16)

 - Submitting to one another (Ephesians 5:21)

 A Life Focused on Others

 Other focused people take an interest in you just because they care.
 They are not tied to their own needs and desires in the relationship.
 Their care demands nothing in return and rejoices to see you blessed.
 They open their life like a book and let you read it freely.
 They do not hide their thoughts and feelings.
-They make you feel safe enough so you don’t have to pretend with them.
+They make you feel safe enough, so you don’t have to pretend with them.
 They offer free counsel but never demand that you follow it.
 They give you the freedom to disagree and the flexibility to do things differently without compromising their love for you.
 They give you the shirt off their back without a thought when you are in need.
 However, they do not always give you what you want.
 They look past your faults and celebrate your promise and help you get there.
 When they say they will pray for you - they do.
-They are by your side in the darkest moments.
-Their presence more than their words comfort.
+They are by your side in the darkest moments and their presence more than their words comfort.
 Such friends find their origin in God’s heart.
 No one can love so freely whom God has not first loved deeply.
-Discover the power of His love and you will never be lonely again
+Discover the power of His love, and you will never be lonely again

 People are unreasonable, illogical, and self-centered….Love them anyway!